-A variety of scholarships are available through the KCC Foundation to students based on financial need, academic achievement and field of study.
+A variety of scholarships are available through the KCC Foundation to students based on financial need, academic achievement and/or field of study.
 These scholarships are funded by generous contributions from individuals, businesses and organizations.

 Here are links to the scholarship applications for new and/or returning KCC students.
-Please note the deadline for submission has passed.

 - General Scholarship Application (for new or returning KCC students).

-- The Walter and Lucille Harper Transfer Scholarship application.
+- The Walter and Lucille Harper Transfer Scholarship application

 - The Virginia M. Hensley Education or Health Care Two-Year Transfer Scholarship application